allegheny-college-cmpsc-100-fall-2019/practical-02/README.md

 There should be a new file called `HelloWorld.class`.
 This is Java _bytecode_, a "compiled" version of your program ready to run in what developers refer to as a "staging" environment.

+- [ ] Turn to page 39 in your textbook and call the professor over to have a brief discussion about what we see in the diagram at the top of the page.

 - [ ] You can test your binary by typing `java HelloWorld` in the terminal window.
 * If you receive the expected output, congratulations!
 You're done developing your code for this exercise.
 Proceed on.
 * If you encountered errors, call a TL or the professor over to discuss and figure out what is happening.